johnnovak/gridmonger-site/source/regions.rst

   Being relaxed about such restrictions makes the program a lot simpler, and some more complicated level manipulations would not be possible with stricter enforcements in place (you'll recognise them when you need them).
-  In short, using partial regions *temporarily* is fine in some scenarios, but when you're done with your level manipulations, just get rid of them and you'll be fine. *Don't tempt the devil!*
+  In short, using partial regions *temporarily* is fine in some situations, but when you're done with your level manipulations, just get rid of them and you'll be fine. *Don't tempt the devil!*